2017: Time to co-create our feminist futures!

 And of course, we all still have in mind the 2016 AWID Forum, Feminist Futures: Building Collective Power for Rights and Justice!

-This year we’ll be working with many of you through the Seed Grants, engaging with the #PracticeSolidarity initiative and putting together our co-created knowledge in a special issue of the Society for International Development (SID) journal.
+This year we’ll be working with many of you through the Seed Initiatives, engaging with the #PracticeSolidarity initiative and putting together our co-created knowledge in a special issue of the Society for International Development (SID) journal.
 We will also feature resources and analysis in a new section focused on Feminist Futures, soon to be available on our website.

 Time to strategize: Setting the course